decentraland/adr/content/ADR-258-trigger-areas.md

 Trigger areas can trigger events when the player (or any other entity on the trigger layer) enters, exits or stays in the area.

-Trigger events would have to be shared from the engine to the SDK via a component, following a similar approach as we do with pointer events and raycasts.
-We should create a `TriggerAreaResult` component.
-Creators are not expected to read values or make use of this component in any way, unless they really want to fine tune their scene’s behavior.
+Trigger events are shared from the engine to the SDK via a component, following a similar approach as we do with pointer events and raycasts.
+We define a `TriggerAreaResult` component for this purpose.
+Creators are not expected to read values or make use of this component directly, unless they really want to fine tune their scene’s behavior — the `triggerAreaEventsSystem` helpers (see _Code helpers_ below) are the supported entry point.

-This component will be added by the engine, similarly to how pointer events are handled.
-The event will be triggered when the entity enters, exits or stays in the area.
-Each event will have the following fields:
+The `TriggerAreaResult` component is grow-only (GOVS): every event is appended as a discrete entry rather than overwriting the previous one.
+Each entry has the following fields:

 - `triggeredEntity`: The entity that was triggered (this is the entity that owns the trigger area)
 - `triggeredEntityPosition`: The position of the triggered entity at the time of the trigger.
 - `triggeredEntityRotation`: The rotation of the triggered entity at the time of the trigger.
-- `eventType`: The state of the trigger event (ENTER, EXIT, STAY)
+- `eventType`: The state of the trigger event (`TAET_ENTER`, `TAET_EXIT`, `TAET_STAY`)
 - `timestamp`: The timestamp of the trigger event
 - `trigger`: An object with the following fields:
   - `entity`: The entity that triggered the trigger